 To ensure fair and equitable treatment for all taxpayers, the IRS limits EIN issuance to one per responsible party per day.
 This limitation is applicable to all requests for EINs whether online, by telephone, fax, or mail.
 We apologize for any inconvenience this may cause.

 Online - The Internet is the preferred method to use when applying for an EIN.
 The online EIN application is available Monday - Friday, 7 a.m. to 10 p.m.
 Eastern time.
 Once the application is completed, the information is validated during the online session, and an EIN is issued immediately.
 Taxpayers who apply online can download, save, and print their EIN assignment notice at the end of the session.
 (Authorized third party designees will receive the EIN; however, the EIN assignment notice will be mailed to the applicant.)
 The online application is available for all entities whose principal business, office or agency, or legal residence (in the case of an individual) is located in the United States or U.S. territories.
 The principal officer, general partner, grantor, owner, trustor, etc. must have a valid taxpayer identification number (social security number, EIN, or individual taxpayer identification number) in order to use the online application.
 The online application isn't available to third party designees or for entities with foreign addresses (including Puerto Rico).
 Search the term EIN on IRS.gov, for more information.

-By Fax: You may obtain an EIN by completing Form SS-4 (PDF), Application for Employer Identification Number, and faxing it to the IRS for processing.
-The IRS Fax numbers are provided in the Form SS-4 Instructions.
+By Fax - You may obtain an EIN by completing Form SS-4 (PDF), Application for Employer Identification Number, and faxing it to the appropriate fax number (see "Where to File Your Taxes" (for Form SS-4)) for processing.
 An EIN applied for by fax will be issued within 4 business days.
-Fax-Tin is available 24 hrs a day 7, days a week.
+Fax-TIN is available 24 hours a day, 7 days a week.

 Page Last Reviewed or Updated: April 14, 2017